Tamworth, New South Wales: Equine and sporting horse events

 Tamworth is recognised nationally as the sporting horse capital of Australia and is the headquarters of three major equine associations: CHA, ABCRA and AQHA.
 Many of the Australia's most important equine events take place in Tamworth.
 Various international, national and state championships are regularly held in the Tamworth district, as well as Australia's richest sporting horse event; the NCHA Futurity.
 Additionally, the ABCRA National Finals Rodeo occurs during the Tamworth Country Music Festival.
 Equine sports and their participation is very high in the Tamworth region amongst residents.
 The strength of the equine and sporting horse industry has resulted in hundreds of businesses and horse studs being located in the town's region.

 Titles held in the town include: ABCRA National Finals and Junior National Finals, Australian Quarter Horse National Championships and Barrel Race Super Challenge, and the National Cutting Horse Association Futurity among many other events.
 These events were hosted at the Tamworth Showgrounds in the suburb of Taminda; however, they are now hosted at the new Australian Equine and Livestock Events Centre as of 2008.
 The Australian Equine and Livestock Events Centre has been built by the Tamworth Regional Council at a cost of $30 million.
 Construction of stage I began in June 2007 and was completed in October 2008.
 The centre has an indoor arena seating 3,360 people, stables for over 478 horses, a covered stud livestock-selling area with seating for 660 people and truck and camping facilities for 195 vehicles.
 Associations for Appaloosas horses, all breeds, Western Performance, Australian Stock Horses, Pony Clubs and cutting horses all use the centre.

 Retail

 Tamworth is the largest and main retail centre for the New England and North West Slopes regions of New South Wales.
 Retail accounts for 22.5% of the working population and is the largest employer in the town.

-Peel Street is the major retail and shopping area of Tamworth and is located in the Tamworth Central Business District.
+Peel Street is the major retail and shopping area of Tamworth and is located in the Tamworth central business district.
 Three blocks of Peel St were refurbished over different stages during the 1990s.
 There are a few hundred shops in the main street, as well as restaurants, street cafés and banks.
-These include a large Target department store (formerly Grace Bros.).
+These include a large Target department store (formerly Grace Bros).

-There are many shopping centres located in Tamworth, with the majority being located in the Tamworth Central Business District (CBD), but many are also located in various neighbourhood suburbs.
+There are many shopping centres located in Tamworth, with the majority being located in the CBD, but many are also located in various neighbourhood suburbs.
 Shopping centres include: